 Explore your career interests by seeking summer jobs or internships.

-Meet with an advisor or the Career Center staff to assess you academic, extracurricular, and work experiences and to discuss the application process.
+Meet with an advisor or the Center for Career Development staff to assess you academic, extracurricular, and work experiences and to discuss the application process.

 Begin prepering for the